 The great mass of English and Scottish have become aware democratic rights are being removed, whittled down to a stump, side-lined, a process that evolved over generations.

-Street riots in London; demonstrations in Edinburgh and Glasgow against political powers retained by Westminster; the grass-roots movement for Scottish independence, or the nebulous ‘Devo-Max’; mass dissent over unjust taxation; welfare cuts; student debts; resistance to the privatisation of public assets and tax free corporations; endless illegal wars paid by taxation; aversion to billions spent on weapons of mass destruction; Habeas corpus blocked under successive terrorism laws; a distrust of a predominately right-wing press and media, globalisation that removes workers rights – are a few key issues on which a great many feel democracy is no longer in the hands of the people.
+It isn’t as if this perception is anything new.
+Street riots in London; demonstrations in Edinburgh and Glasgow against political powers retained by Westminster; the grass-roots movement for Scottish independence; cuts to welfare-social security; student debts accrued from expensive courses; resistance to privatisation of public assets and legal tax havens; endless war paid by taxation; aversion to billions spent on weapons of mass destruction; Habeas corpus blocked under successive terrorism laws; a distrust of a predominately right-wing press and media, globalisation that removes workers rights – are but a few key issues on which a great many feel democracy is no longer in the hands of the people – us.

 Democracy is in the hands of the few, and the special interests.

-A heartening aspect of the Referendum debate to witness was a wonderful camaraderie of common cause, a shared confidence in ourselves as a nation.
+A heartening aspect to witness of Scotland’s debate for reinstatement of full self-determination was the wonderful camaraderie of common cause, a shared confidence in ourselves as a nation.
 One of the most uplifting things that arose was an understanding, a growing awareness among the population of the real meaning of democracy.
-Everybody could participate, a huge number did.
+Everybody could participate, a huge number did, almost 90%.

 Democracy at large in the hands of the population was a joy.

-The debate helped some hard-line unionists become aware of that too, even if their reactionary prejudices got the better of them, and they scorned the process exercised.
+The debate helped some authoritarian unionists become aware of a new wave of assertiveness, even if their reactionary prejudices got the better of them, and they scorned the process.

-Those who rejected Scotland’s legal claim, a claim to renegotiate the conditions attached to a grossly out-of-date 300 year-old Union, tended to be people who live in a rarefied atmosphere of privilege, and a self-reverential world of absurdity.
+Those who reject Scotland’s legal claim, a claim to renegotiate the conditions attached to a grossly out-of-date 300 year-old Treaty, tend to be people who live in a rarefied atmosphere of privilege, and a self-reverential world of absurdity.
 A great many are multi-millionaires.
-They are the people to whom Bernie Sanders referred in his rally speeches.
+They are the sort of people to whom Bernie Sanders referred in his rally speeches, and those who told Scotland to remain docile and compliant.

 Democracy has lots of different facets.

 Democracy is not confined to a single vote in a referendum, or a local or general election held once every five years, and no further participation.
-Hard-line unionists wish it was.
-So do English nationalists keen to see England free of ‘whinging Scots’, foreigners, immigrant workers, and refugees.
-The press pound us with propaganda in an effort to secure conformity.
-These people assume all is well, the status quo works.
+The right-wing press pound us with propaganda to secure consent.
+These people assume all is well, or at least wish us to believe the status quo works.
+Well, it works for them.

 That’s all in the hands of what amount to huge private tyrannies, about as totalitarian in character as any institution humans have so far concocted.
-Operating free of unions is essential to Walmart’s business to protect its rock-bottom prices.
-We buy cheap because we are on low wages.
-The owners of the store get rich.
-It’s a vicious circle.
+Operating free of unions is essential to corporate empires to decide who keeps wealth – namely themselves.

-We come face-to-face with it every day in our domestic lives when we try to complain to some corporate entity or other about shoddy goods, poor service, unwarranted charges, or useless guarantees.
+However, we come face-to-face with a loss of civil rights in our domestic lives when we try to complain to some corporate entity about shoddy goods, poor service, unwarranted charges, or useless guarantees.
 We get shifted from one department to another.
 We cannot take direct court action against them because they are not registered in the UK, under UK laws.
-Even if we could the costs to go to court are prohibitive.
+The UK has allowed them to register their company in a tax haven.
+Even if we could the cost to go to court is prohibitive.

 Is Scotland not too small a country to govern itself?

-Scotland’s parliament, indeed Scotland’s sovereignty supposedly enshrined and protected in the Act of Union, is more or less controlled by Westminster.
+As for our government, Scotland’s parliament, indeed Scotland’s sovereignty supposedly enshrined and protected in the Act of Union, is more or less controlled by Westminster.
 Westminster can threaten to reduce the allowance it gives Scotland, (taken from income Scotland earns) to pressurise Holyrood to stay in line.
-It can make a Scottish administration it dislikes unpopular by the simple expediency of cutting funds forcing Holyrood to place greater and greater constraints on the lives of its citizens.
-And it can rely on the unionist press to back its policies to the hilt.
+And it can rely on the right-wing press to back its status quo policies to the hilt.

-That is not a union.
-It is a tyranny.
+I repeat: That is not a union.
+It’s a tyranny.

 The power elite are shifting power over to the private arena where it is totally out of public control.
 So far they are largely successful.
 In that regard we are losing rights we should protect as a democracy.